 He considers himself an evangelist for the plant and encourages people to grow and understand its medical and spiritual benefits.
 Thus, he is passionate about changing the laws to spread its acceptance.

-As Vinkovetsky became immersed in the scene, he became politically active around cannabis reform as he read “The Emperor Has No Clothes” by Jack Herer and “Shattered Lives.”
+Vinkovetsky became immersed in the scene.
+He became politically active around cannabis reform reading “The Emperor Has No Clothes” by Jack Herer and “Shattered Lives.”